 The Most Honourable Legion of the Eagle of Christ was re-established under the blessing of Pope St. John Paul II as a noble company by the Etrurian household and a group of Papal knights as a successor to the ancient Roman Legion of the Eagle.
 Its re-establishment took place on the 900th anniversary of the First Crusade.

 Through the gift of Emperor Constantine the Great, the Roman Church became heir and successor to the Roman Empire.
 The Christian knights defended the Church, in part through the Crusades against the infidels.
-The Most Honourable Legion of the Eagle was joined with the Orders of St. Stephen and Mary Immaculate in 2021 and is under the patronage of the Anglican Patriarchate (Anglican Rite Roman Catholic Church) and the leadership of the Etrurian Royal Household.
-Because all Companions in all categories are considered honourary cousins to His Holiness and Eminence the Papa-Prince of Rome, today all Bailiffs and Knights/Dames Grand Cross are likewise considered honourary cousins to His Holiness and Eminence the Papa-Prince of Rome.
+The Most Honourable Legion of the Eagle was joined with the Orders of St. Stephen and Mary Immaculate in 2021 and is under the patronage of the Anglican Patriarchate (Anglican Rite Roman Catholic Church) and the Gallo-Russo-Byzantine Catholicate and the leadership of the Etrurian Royal Household.
+Because Companions of Justice are considered honourary cousins to His Holiness the Papa-Catholicos of Rome-Ruthenia, today all Bailiffs Grand Cross are likewise considered honourary cousins to His Holiness the Papa-Catholicos of Rome-Ruthenia.

-The Florentine Service Order and the Order of Merit recognise significant service and merit respectively.
-The Order of Merit is limited to no more than ten living members.
+The Order of Merit recognises significant service and merit.
+It is limited to no more than ten living members.

 History of the Royal Order of St. Stephen

-The Royal Order of St. Stephen is a religious and dynastic order of chivalry within the Anglo-Italian Imperial Patriarchate (Anglican Rite Roman Catholic Church) as successors to Countess Matilda, Margravine of Tuscany and Vice-Queen of Italy in the Holy Roman Empire and Pope Leo X de' Medici.
+The Royal Order of St. Stephen is a religious and dynastic order of chivalry within the Anglican Patriarchate of Rome (Anglican Rite Roman Catholic Church) as successors to Countess Matilda, Margravine of Tuscany and Vice-Queen of Italy in the Holy Roman Empire and Pope St. Leo X de' Medici.
 The order was joined with the Legion of the Eagle and the Order of Mary Immaculate in 2021.
 It is under the hereditary protection of the Royal House of Etruria in the Holy Roman Empire.